Counselling/ Psychotherapy model:

-I use a Transpersonal Integrative counselling model which means that I have a variety of psychological and counselling approaches and 'tools' available to introduce, if appropriate.
+I use an Integrative counselling model which means that I have a variety of psychological and counselling approaches and 'tools' available to introduce, if appropriate.
 I start with a Person Centred approach and may integrate aspects of the following:

 Cognitive Behavioural Therapy, Exposure Response Prevention, Acceptance/Commitment,

 Dialectic Behavioural Therapy,

 Breath and control of the nervous system through focussed breathing.

 I also use creative methods where appropriate and if you are comfortable to do so.
 With children/young people I may draw on more creative and play-oriented processes rather than relying purely on one-to-one discussion.

 I am qualified to offer couples counselling, but I only tend to do so occasionally where it coincides with specific client work.

 Person Centred: (My model is rooted in the Person-Centred approach)